Foster Care Christian Collaborative

 The vision of Every Mother’s Advocate is a world where mothers are no longer separated from their children due to preventable causes, but are equipped and empowered to raise their children in stable and nurturing homes.
 We exist to prevent family separation by advocating for mothers in crisis.

-Contact: Liz McGinley, Coordinator of Every Mother’s Advocate, Liz.McGinley@waysforlife.org
+Liz McGinley, Coordinator of Every Mother’s Advocate, Liz.McGinley@waysforlife.org

 • EMA is seeking female Advocates for our moms in crisis, to support them through a 10-week parenting program and build nurturing relationships with them to show them dignity and care.